-Under this approach, net failed positions and the related purchases by the CSD in a session do not return to the CCP for clearing in subsequent days; rather, they are retained at the CSD and have priority in subsequent settlement cycles.
+Under this approach, net failed positions and the purchases assigned by the CSD in a session do not return to the CCP for clearing in subsequent days; rather, they are retained at the CSD and have priority in subsequent settlement cycles.
 The older the instruction, the greater its priority.
-Outstanding positions retain their original settlement date and sign and they are retained in the CSD in recycling until the CCP initiates buy-in (in the absence of settlement).
+Outstanding positions retain their original settlement data and sign and they are retained in the CSD until the CCP initiates buy-in.
+At the CSD, unsettled positions from previous days will be kept separate from the current day's unsettled positions.

-Buy-in will commence if a selling position remains unsettled four days after the date on which settlement was due.
+A buy-in will be launched if a selling position remains unsettled four days after the date on which settlement was due.
 Once this situation arises, a buy-in will be initiated on behalf of the failed seller.
-The securities received by the CCP from the new seller will be delivered to settle outstanding purchases.
+The securities received by the CCP from the new seller will be delivered to the failed seller, which will then be able to settle the failed instruction by delivering the securities to the CCP, which will then deliver them to a buyer.
+The buyer who did not receive the securities originally can receive them the following day, since his/her instruction will have priority.
+Consequently, when securities are being bought in, the CCP simply enters them into settlement and the CSD assigns them to the oldest buyer.